Get Started Free

 Can Google Meet live translate captions?

 Yes, Google Meet can live translate captions.
 Users can view translated captions as on-screen text or combine them with real-time AI speech translation for a more immersive multilingual experience.
-While speech translation currently supports a limited set of major languages, translated captions are available in a much wider range, covering around 70 languages.
+While the widely available speech translation supports a limited set of major languages, translated captions are available in a much wider range, covering around 70 languages.

 How accurate is Google Meet live translation?